HSP HISTORY Blog

 Existing homes bounded Dill Avenue, an extension of West Fourth Street west of the intersection with North Bentz Street.
 The Zimmerman Farm was located to the immediate west of Mrs. Hood’s donated land for the college.
-Ninety acres would be purchased by local attorney Harry G. Tritapoe and business partner Eugene Sponseller would lay out and sell building lots in 1913.
+Ninety acres would be purchased by local attorney Harry G. Tritapoe and business partner Eugene Sponseller.
+These gentlemen would lay out, and sell, building lots here in 1913.
 This subdivision would take the name of the former poultry farm --"Rosemont."
 Montevue Avenue would soon after take the name of the venture—Rosemont Avenue.

 Two gentlemen of particular interest in the Rosemont story are Elbridge F. Biggs and John M. Culler, who jointly bought eight building lots here in 1913.
 Their purchase constituted the entire 1st block of Fairview Avenue, north of Rosemont Avenue.

-Meanwhile, to the east of the immediate campus, fine homes began being constructed on the extension of West Fourth Street immediately next to the proposed campus and along Elm Street which led to a new public school that would take the street’s tree-themed name.
+Meanwhile, to the east of the immediate campus, fine homes began being constructed on the extension of West Fourth Street immediately next to the proposed campus and along Elm Street.
+This newly created street led to a new public school that would take the thoroughfare's tree-themed name.

 There had been some residential building activity on the east side of town already.
 Hamilton Street, across from the fairgrounds, and a few other lots in this vicinity had popped up on the old eastern entryway into town.
 East Fifth and East Sixth streets experienced residential growth as would North Market Street.